Skip to content

 What makes Dify different from writing code

-If you have used frameworks like LangGraph or CrewAI, you know the pattern: install the SDK, write Python classes for each agent, manage state, handle errors, deploy somewhere.
+If you have used a code-first agent framework — LangGraph, CrewAI, the OpenAI Agents SDK, any of the options in our agent frameworks comparison — you know the pattern: install the SDK, write Python classes for each agent, manage state, handle errors, deploy somewhere.
 It works, but the iteration cycle is slow.
 Change a prompt?
 Redeploy.
 Add a step?
 Refactor code.

 Dify's visual canvas lets you build the same pipelines without writing code for the orchestration layer.
 You still write code where it matters — custom tools, data transformations, API integrations — but the workflow logic is visual and instantly editable.